Commodore64user/oed_prettifier/README.md

 ## Installation (on macOS)

-Clone or download the script.
+Clone the repo or download the script and style files.

 **Install PyGlossary:**
 ```bash